 - If you do not pay your tuition fees per the "outstanding fees" schedule applicable to the term, you will be liable for interest even though you expect a refund later in the semester.

-If you are eligible for the refund, it will be processed by the Office of the Dean of Graduate Studies (DGS) and transferred to your SFU account, once the DGS receives confirmation from the Library of the submission date, and the Department sends the Recommendation of the Award of Degree to DGS.
+If you are eligible for the refund, it will be processed by Graduate and Postodcotoral Studies (GPS) and transferred to your SFU account, once the GPS receives confirmation from the Library of the submission date and the Recommendation of the Award of Degree form from your department.

 You may expect your refund credit in your SFU account by the end of the second month of the term.
 When you see that your student account has been credited, you may claim the refund by filling out this form.

 The following groups are not eligible for the 75% refund:

-- Master's students in research programs who enrolled for fewer than seven semesters (excluding all on-leave semesters)
+- Master's students in research programs who enrolled for fewer than seven terms (excluding all on leave terms)

-- Master's students in per-unit programs who are enrolled in the first semester of their capstone.
-(You must be enrolled in the 'completion' course for the refund.)
+- Master's students in per-unit programs who are enrolled in the first term of their capstone

-- Doctoral students who enrolled for fewer than nine semesters (excluding all on leave semesters) at the full-time fee
+- Doctoral students who enrolled for fewer than nine terms (excluding all on leave terms)